 How to Manage the Temperature of Your Iron

 Unless you are just ironing a single garment, separate your wrinkled clothing and linens by type of fabric before you begin ironing.
-Start by ironing the items that require the lowest temperature like acetate and nylon.
-Then move to silks, polyester, and other synthetic fabrics like olefin.
+Start by ironing the items that require the lowest temperature, such as acetate and nylon.
+Then, move to silks, polyester, and other synthetic fabrics like olefin.
 Finally, iron cotton and linen fabrics.

 When in doubt about what temperature to use, start low and iron on the wrong side of the fabric with a pressing cloth.
 You can always move the temperature up gradually to remove tougher wrinkles and still prevent scorching.
 Scorch marks can be difficult to remove but not always impossible if caught early and treated while they are light in color.